Advertisement

 The shoe itself is lightweight and flexible and moves well with your foot.
 The brand’s Balanced Cushioning™ platform helps position the heel and forefoot at an equal distance from the ground, which is meant to help support proper alignment and form during workouts, walking, and everyday use.

-This is a zero-drop shoe, so it’s flat between the toes and heels, which boosts performance and reduces risk of injury.
+I love that this is a zero-drop shoe (meaning it’s flat between the toes and heels), which research shows can increase foot strength3, boost athletic performance and reduce risk of injury.

 Pros